Minimum Wages in Concentrated Labor Markets

+As discussed in Section \ref{sec:5}, industry-based measures of local labor market concentration might pick up product market concentration unless the latter has a national rather than a local dimension.
+Reassuringly, the analysis in Appendix \ref{sec:F} demonstrates that labor market concentration positively correlates with markdowns and that such a positive relationship with price-cost markups is not evident, ruling out confounding impact of product market power.
+As an additional check, I re-run the regressions while disregarding the service sectors where product markets tend to have more of a local nature and thus might overlap with labor markets.
+In line with the absence of a positive relationship between labor market concentration and markups in these sectors, the HHI effects on wages and employment hardly change (see Appendix Table \ref{tab:G12}).

-By and large, I document robust evidence that firms employ less workers at lower wage levels when operating in more concentrated labor markets.
-The finding that higher labor market concentration reduces both earnings and employment in a firm corroborates the predictions of monopsony theory in a sense that employers with labor market power suppress wages along a positive sloped labor supply curve to the firm.
-Division of the baseline employment elasticity by the respective earnings elasticity yields a wage elasticity of labor supply of 3.4 (=0.156/0.046).
-Albeit conceptually different, the coefficient has a magnitude similar to estimated wage elasticities of labor supply to the single firm from dynamic monopsony models on Germany (see Section \ref{sec:5}).
+By and large, I document robust evidence that firms employ fewer workers at lower wage levels when operating in more concentrated labor markets.
+These findings corroborates the predictions of monopsony theory in a sense that employers with labor market power suppress wages along a positively-sloped labor supply curve to the firm.